cs0320-s24/server-cschroe4-jzliao/README.md

 # How to

 # Running TODOS:
+- IMPORTANT: DISCONNECT CLIENT CONNECTION IN ALL SERVERCSV TESTS
 - add headers boolean to loadcsv parameters
 - make LocalCSVSource safer (maybe do the copy thing from lecture so dataset is not exposed)
 - edit parser to trim the \